Comparing causal parameters with many treatments and positivity violations: Setup and background

 \subsection{Comparisons with treatment-specific means}

-Before discussing interventions that can be robust to positivity violations, we first discuss why TSMs are natural causal parameters for comparing treatments and why they are less useful under positivity violations.
-The TSM targeting treatment $a$ is $\bbE \left(Y^a \right)$, the counterfactual mean outcome if all subjects received treatment $a$.
-Comparing two TSMs yields a “fair” comparison since differences in $\bbE \left(Y^a\right)$ and $\bbE\left(Y^b\right)$ arise solely from subjects’ outcomes under treatments $a$ and $b$.
+Before discussing interventions that can be robust to positivity violations, we first discuss why treatment-specific means are natural causal parameters for comparing treatments and why they are less useful under positivity violations.
+The treatment-specific mean targeting treatment $a$ is $\bbE \left(Y^a \right)$, the counterfactual mean outcome if all subjects received treatment $a$.
+Comparing two treatment-specific means yields a meaningful comparison of treatment efficacy since differences in $\bbE \left(Y^a\right)$ and $\bbE\left(Y^b\right)$ arise solely from subjects’ outcomes under treatments $a$ and $b$.
 These parameters indicate how treatments $a$ and $b$ would affect identical subject populations (all subjects) when all other treatments are received by identical subject populations (no subjects).
 Moreover, these parameters are invariant to the distribution $d\bbP(X \mid A=a)$ of covariates among the subjects receiving each treatment in the observed data.

-Supposing exchangeability, consistency, and strong positivity hold, then the set of TSMs can be identified by $\big\{ \bbE(Y^a) \big\}_{a=1}^{d} = \Big\{ \bbE \{ \mu_a(X) \} \Big\}_{a=1}^{d},$ where $\bbE \{ \mu_a(X)\}$ is based on observed data and can be estimated from it.
-Therefore, if the three causal assumptions held, one could construct fair comparisons by estimating the set of TSMs from the observed data.
-However, violations of weak positivity make it impossible to identify and estimate the set of TSMs from observed data.
+Supposing exchangeability, consistency, and strong positivity hold, then the set of treatment-specific means can be identified by $\big\{ \bbE(Y^a) \big\}_{a=1}^{d} = \Big\{ \bbE \{ \mu_a(X) \} \Big\}_{a=1}^{d},$ where $\bbE \{ \mu_a(X)\}$ is based on observed data and can be estimated from it.
+Therefore, if the three causal assumptions held, one could compare treatments by estimating the set of treatment-specific means from the observed data.
+However, violations of weak positivity make it impossible to identify and estimate the set of treatment-specific means from observed data.
 Moreover, even when strong positivity holds, estimating $\big\{ \bbE\{ \mu_a(X) \} \big\}_{a=1}^{d}$ can be challenging.
 The nonparametric efficiency bound for estimating $\bbE \{ \mu_a(X) \}$ increases dramatically when \( \pi_a(X) \approx 0 \), leading to high variance estimates and wide confidence intervals, which can hinder meaningful conclusions from the analysis \citep{hahn1998role, van2000asymptotic}.